 Under the 2014 Plan, 1,500,000 ordinary shares were initially reserved for issuance.
 This number is subject to adjustment in the event of a recapitalization, share split, share consolidation, reclassification, share dividend or other change in the Company's capital structure and automatically increases annually on April 1 of each year.
-The number of shares reserved for issuance under the plan was also increased by 750,000 as a result of a resolution passed at the Annual Shareholder meeting held on October 28, 2016 and by a further 550,000 as a result of a resolution passed at the Annual Shareholder meeting held on October 31, 2018.
-The plan provides for the issuance of share options, restricted shares, RSUs (including MRSUs) or share appreciation rights ("SARs").
-The Company has only issued options, RSUs and MRSUs under the plan prior to March 31, 2020.
+A resolution passed at the Annual Shareholder meeting held on October 29, 2020 amended this annual automatic increase to 0.75% of the number of ordinary shares issued and outstanding on the immediately preceding March 31, or such lesser number of shares as determined by the Board or the remuneration committee.
+The number of shares reserved for issuance under the plan was also increased by 750,000 as a result of a resolution passed at the Annual Shareholder meeting held on October 28, 2016, by 550,000 as a result of a resolution passed at the Annual Shareholder meeting held on October 31, 2018 and by a further 750,000 as a result of a resolution passed at the Annual Shareholder meeting held on October 29, 2020.
+The plan provides for the issuance of share options, restricted shares, RSUs (including multi-year performance based restricted share units or "MRSUs") or share appreciation rights ("SARs").
+The Company has only issued options, RSUs and MRSUs under the plan prior to March 31, 2021.
 To the extent that an award terminates, or expires for any reason, then any shares subject to the award may be used again for new grants.
 However, shares which are (i) not issued or delivered as a result of the net settlement of outstanding SARs or options; (ii) used to pay the exercise price related to outstanding options; (iii) used to pay withholding taxes related to outstanding options or SARs; or (iv) repurchased on the open market with the proceeds from an option exercise, will not be available for grant under the 2014 Plan.